-Thanks to its varied geography and diverse ecosystems South Africa is a great destination year-round, although fall and spring are the best seasons to visit.
-If you're coming from the Northern Hemisphere, keep in mind that due to its position south of the Equator, South Africa's winter falls between June and August, and the summer months are December - February.
+Thanks to its varied geography and diverse ecosystems, South Africa is a great destination year-round, although fall and spring are the best seasons to visit.
+If you're coming from the Northern Hemisphere, keep in mind that due to its position south of the Equator, South Africa's winter falls between June and August, and the summer months are December to February.
 Any time of year is great to visit, but if you want to avoid the rain or crowds, it's best to plan your trip around the summer thunderstorms in the north and cloudy winter days in the south.

 Cape Town is one of the most popular places to visit in South Africa, and most people visit between September and April (summer in the Southern Hemisphere).
-In the winter months (between April and September), Cape Town can get quite rainy and windy, while the nearby Winelands are in their off-season garb—that is, without fruit on the vines.
+In the winter months (between April and September), Cape Town can get quite rainy and windy while the nearby Winelands are in their off-season garb—that is, without fruit on the vines.
 If you want to experience romantic evenings in the dusky vineyards and hazy hills, it's best to visit the Winelands in spring, summer, or fall, when the grapes are ripening.
 It's worth noting, however, that the summer months inland can get quite hot, while spring and fall have cool mornings and warm afternoons.

 If you're planning a trip to Johannesburg or the surrounding savannah, visiting during the winter on a safari to Kruger National Park is a great option.
 These areas experience virtually no rainfall during the winter months, with fairly warm days and chilly nights.
 A bonus: the leaves are mostly gone, so it's easier to spot wildlife.
 Spring and autumn are the best seasons to visit the north thanks to predictable weather, but a trip in the summer (the busy season) means you'll get to see baby animals.
 Summer in the north sees much hotter temperatures and rainfall, usually in the form of afternoon or evening thunderstorms, so make sure to plan travel and outdoor adventures accordingly.

-South Africa in Summer (December - February)
+Summer in South Africa (December to February)

-- Hot weather through-out the entire country, with thunderstorms in the north
+- Hot weather throughout the entire country, with thunderstorms in the north

 - Summer is peak season—book in advance, especially from December to January